Extrahepatic Bile Duct Cancer Treatment (PDQ®): Treatment - Patient Information [NCI] - General Information About Extrahepatic Bile Duct Cancer

 - Infection with a Chinese liver fluke parasite.

-Possible signs of extrahepatic bile duct cancer include jaundice and pain.
+Signs and symptoms of extrahepatic bile duct cancer include jaundice and pain.

 - Jaundice (yellowing of the skin or whites of the eyes).